Basel problem: Cauchy's proof

 While most proofs use results from advanced mathematics, such as Fourier analysis, complex analysis, and multivariable calculus, the following does not even require single-variable calculus (until a single limit is taken at the end).

-For a proof using the residue theorem, see the linked article.
+For a proof using the residue theorem, see here.

 History of this proof

 The proof goes back to Augustin Louis Cauchy (Cours d'Analyse, 1821, Note VIII).
 In 1954, this proof appeared in the book of Akiva and Isaak Yaglom "Nonelementary Problems in an Elementary Exposition".
 Later, in 1982, it appeared in the journal Eureka, attributed to John Scholes, but Scholes claims he learned the proof from Peter Swinnerton-Dyer, and in any case he maintains the proof was "common knowledge at Cambridge in the late 1960s".